GilmoreEng/GOOD-form/GOOD-KiraW.md

 |On-prem Cluster| Rebuild all Mio Python envs, and tested sphinx.
 Looked into xmGRACE, and GnuPlot conda packages.
 |Cloud/HPC IaaS|
 |Admin Automation App|
 |Apps| Update OOD to new version of python module.
 Not pushed yet.
-Matlab 2024a rewrite html server app.
+Matlab 2024a rewrite html server app - Done!
 |Build CloudCompare| Flatpak inside a Rocky9 container fails due to bwrap (a container system).
 Doesn't want to work inside a container. container inside a container.
 Need to fix "Can't find xcb and display errors".
 |Vis&GUI| Look into v3.1 "my projects" which replaces "my templates".
 Need test Mark III sys next notebooks and download datasets.
 Ready to release new version of JupyterLab and python 2024 as the base environment for OOD app.
 |Website| Website Docs out of date need to update after workshop.
 See above.
 Also update SciVis offering.
 WPFILES is out. rc.docs is hosted on github pages directly! update can occur at anytime.